-In more than thirty-five years as a producer, director, and production executive, Stephen has been involved in the production of over twenty films.
+In forty years as a producer, director, and production executive, Stephen has been involved in the production of over twenty films.

 Stephen personally produced such acclaimed projects as the Academy Award® winning What Dreams May Come (starring Robin Williams and Cuba Gooding Jr.), the cult classic Somewhere in Time (Christopher Reeve and Jane Seymour), and All The Right Moves (Tom Cruise).